Integrating Secrets Management Services - Configuration

 1. Set the properties of the required Secrets Management services in their relevant sections in the config.in file.

-2. Set the 'ENABLED' property to 'true' to activate the Secrets Management service.
+2. Set the 'ENABLED' property to 'true' to activate each Secrets Management service.

 Note that in the Interface Editor you can specify, per secret, which Secrets Management service to use.
 If you do not specify it, then Fabric will try find the secrets in each of the activated services (according to their appearance in the config.ini file).

-Different Secrets Management Service instances may be used in your organization.
-For example, a TDM production DB resource secrets are managed at the production's secrets manager service, while the DB target resource secrets are managed by another secrets manager service instance, even though they are on same provider.
+Different Secrets Management service instances may be used in your organization.
+For example, in TDM production, DB source secrets are managed by a production's Secrets Management service instance, while the DB target secrets are managed by another Secrets Management service instance, although both instances are of the same provider.

 To use it:

-2. Add TYPEproperty to that section with the name of the service provider.
-You can find the type by looking for the default section name, as list above.
-For example, the section name for AWS Secret Manager is [encryption_aws_sm] and accordingly its type is aws.
-(Note: for the default sections it is not required, that is - no need to specify its type).
+2. Add TYPE property to that section, including the name of the service provider.
+You can find the type by looking for the default section name, as listed above.
+For example, the section name for AWS Secrets Manager is [encryption_aws_sm] and accordingly its type is aws.

-You can add as many sections as needed, also several instances among several providers.
-Later on, in the Interface Editor you shall refer and specify, per secret, which secret manager provider's instance to use.
+You can add as many sections as needed and also several instances across several providers.
+Later on, in the Interface Editor, you should refer to and specify each secret, advising which Secrets Management service instance to use.

 Previous